 registration stops, or "blocks."
 Please review the list of registration stops and take the required steps to clear them before continuing.

 Questions regarding vehicle values and appeals on tax values must be directed to the

 tax assessor in the county where the vehicle is registered, not NCDMV.

 Registration Renewal Late Fees

-Although an individual can legally operate their vehicle up to 15 days after their registration expires, the N.C.
-Division of Motor Vehicle charges a late fee up to $25 on all registration renewals paid after the vehicle's license plate expires.
+Although an individual can legally operate their vehicle up to 15 days after their registration expires ("valid through" date), the N.C.
+Division of Motor Vehicle charges a late fee up to $25 on all registration renewals paid after the license plate's expiration date.

 Lost or Never Received Renewal Registration Notice?

 A renewal notice isn’t required to renew a vehicle registration.
 To request a registration notice, however,

 send a message or call NCDMV at (919) 715-7000.

 In addition to paying online, renewals can be made at an